nikkoxd/vk-poster/README.md

 A proper solution is being worked on [here](https://github.com/nikkoxd/stella-embed-builder).

+## Setting up a shop/room renting

+To set up a shop or room renting:

+1. Make a new message with a button.
+2. Set the button's `customId` value to either `shop` or `room-rent`

 ## Custom translations

-To add new translations, go to `/locales`, make a folder there with your language's code and make a JSON file named `translation.json`, then preload your translation in `/src/index.ts`:
+To add new translations, preload your translation in `/src/index.ts`:

 ```ts
 ...